bvluong/Ruby-Visualizer/README.md

 ### Background

-Ruby Visualizer is a educational tool to help ruby beginners visualize what their code is doing at each frame of code.
+Ruby Visualizer is a educational tool to help ruby beginners visualize what their code is doing at each line.
 We were inspired by tools such as [Python Tutor](http://www.pythontutor.com/) which were extremely helpful when we were trying to learn how to code.
 We wanted to contribute a similar tool geared towards the Ruby community that would be simpler to digest.

 Created by: Audrey Mefford & Bryant Luong